robinweser/react-layout-components/README.md

 ## Fit
 This element always fits its parent's size.
+Fit renders into a [Box](#box) which lets you use all Box props as well.

 # License
-Obscene including Obscene-Layout is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+react-flex-kit is licensed under the [MIT License](http://opensource.org/licenses/MIT).
 Created with &hearts; by [@rofrischmann](http://rofrischmann.de) at [Unverschämt](http://unverschaemt.net).

 ## Contributing